dahernan/dahernan.github.com/content/post/2014-12-03-scrap-the-web-with-go.md

 The project comes with a Rest API that you can [check on Github](https://github.com/dahernan/gopherscraper) for more detail, and is based in CSS Selectors.
 To store the items, I use Redis and ElasticSearch

-I few keys, on the development for the library:
+Let me share a few insights in the development of the library:

-* I'm using the library [Goquery](https://github.com/PuerkitoBio/goquery), to extract information based on CSS Selectors
+* I'm using [Goquery](https://github.com/PuerkitoBio/goquery), to extract information based on CSS Selectors

 * The interface for scrapping is really simple just one function